Raster Translation Basics: Converting Bands and Palettes

 Part 2: Converting band interpretations

-Some raster translations need to have the band interpretation coerced into the destination type.
+Some raster translations require the band interpretation to be coerced into the destination type.
 After completing the steps in Part 1 and running the translation, you might get an error message related to the band interpretation.

 In this example, the user is trying to translate an Esri ASCII Grid file to MapInfo Vertical Mapper Grid (NGrid), and an error appears in the translation log.